ReginaNuzzo/academic-kickstart/content/publication/nuzzo-2015-ce/index.md

 date = 2015-04-01
 authors = ["Regina Nuzzo"]
 publication_types = ["2"]
-abstract = "Psychology researchers have recently found themselves engaged ina bout of statistical soul-searching.
-In apparently the firstsuch move ever for a scientific journal the editors of Basic andApplied Social Psychology announced in a February editorial thatresearchers who submit studies for publication would not beallowed to use a common suite of statistical methods, including acontroversial measure called the p-value." selected = true publication = "*Scientific American*" url_custom = [{name = "See it live here", url = "https://www.scientificamerican.com/article/scientists-perturbed-by-loss-of-stat-tools-to-sift-research-fudge-from-fact/"}]
+abstract = "Psychology researchers have recently found themselves engaged in a bout of statistical soul-searching.
+In apparently the first such move ever for a scientific journal the editors of Basic and Applied Social Psychology announced in a February editorial that researchers who submit studies for publication would not be allowed to use a common suite of statistical methods, including a controversial measure called the p-value." selected = true publication = "*Scientific American*" url_custom = [{name = "External Link", url = "https://www.scientificamerican.com/article/scientists-perturbed-by-loss-of-stat-tools-to-sift-research-fudge-from-fact/"}] projects = ["p-values"]
 +++
+A news piece for Scientific American.
+[Read it here.](https://www.scientificamerican.com/article/scientists-perturbed-by-loss-of-stat-tools-to-sift-research-fudge-from-fact/)